 How many hours will I be at lectures per day?

 See college website for sample timetables.
 For example if you are intending to study any Arts Degree Programmes look at www.nuigalway.ie/arts.
 Pending on the subject selection and the degree programme timetables may vary.

 When do I get offered a place?

-Mature Students are offered their places in Early July.
+Mature Students are offered their places in July.
 Acceptances must be accepted by the specified date on the CAO notification of offer slip.